 - Students will be removed from the system when they graduate or have failed to register for two consecutive semesters.
-Before their account and their content is removed, they will be notified via e-mail four weeks in advance and be provided with a chance to move their files to a different service or location.
+Students should fork copies of their work to personal storage before they lose access.

 - Former staff repositories will persist indefinitely, though departments are encouraged to fork employees' repositories to an active employee before they leave.

 The following types of content may be subject to removal if found in repositories:

 - Encryption keys